Ch 4,5, and 6

 indirectly by eating producers or other consumers.

-The paths of energy transfer can be followed
+energy transfer can be followed

 through food chains, food webs, and trophic